Omar Ochoa Law Firm

 8. Be Cautious with Any Statements You Make

-Watch what you say when discussing the incident with insurance adjusters or others.
-Avoid admitting fault or making statements that could be used against you to deny your claim.
+Watch what you say when discussing the incident with insurance adjusters, the insurance company, or other parties.
+Avoid admitting legal responsibility or making statements that could be used against you to deny your claim.

 9. Keep a Record